Catalina Environmental Leadership Program

 Located on the beautiful west end of Santa Catalina Island, the Catalina Environmental Leadership Program (CELP) is a residential environmental and outdoor education program for students grades four through twelve.

-While at CELP, students are guided through a series of land and sea explorations, each aimed to bring about a greater understanding and connectedness to self, others and the environment.
+CELP partners with schools to guide students through a series of land and sea explorations, each aimed to bring about a greater understanding and connectedness to self, others and the environment.

 CELP combines the experience and creative efforts of Catalina Island Camps and Jean-Michel Cousteau’s Ocean Futures Society.
 CELP was the first Ambassadors of the Environment (AOTE) program, now a network of global environmental education programs started by Cousteau’s Ocean Futures Society.